my-rds-store/my_study/source/english/how-to-improve-your-listening-skills.rst

 after a while if you're listening to same thing over and over again, the brain is picking up less and less and less.

-Hi there Steve Kaufman here today I want to talk about listening skills. listening skils how to get better at listening . how to use listening to learn a language.
+Hi there Steve Kaufman here ,today I want to talk about listening skills. listening skils how to get better at listening . how to use listening to learn a language.